Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 • Health insurance cards

-• Credit/debit cards, at least one with a PIN (see my tips for Iceland post for details)
+• Credit/debit cards, at least one with a PIN (see my tips for Iceland article for details)

 • Some cash (you can exchange money at the airport, you may need it in more remote areas of Iceland to use the restrooms etc. Typically, credit cards are widely accepted in Iceland)